prog4biol/pfb2019/projects/projectIdeas.md

 # 6 RNASeq Analysis Pipeline with Mystery Unaligned Reads

 TA: Kirsten
 TeamName:
 GitHub Repo:
 Participants:
  - Marina
- - Cythia
+ - Cynthia
  - Brooke
  - Marya

 Project Desc:

 Build a Python Pipeline for RNAseq Analysis which includes trimming, aligning, quantifying, and testing for differential expression.
 Then take all unaligned reads and identify your contaminate/symbiote/organelle.